-At least once per year, the Human Resources and Compensation Committee reviews the succession plans for the President and Chief Executive Officer and members of the Management Committee of the head office and the management committees of the operating sectors.
+At least once per year, the Human Resources and Compensation Committee reviews the succession plans for the President and Chief Executive Officer and members of the management team.
 The purpose of the exercise is to identify successors for the position of President and Chief Executive Officer and other members of management in the short and medium-term (ready now; within one to two years; within three to five years; and in case of emergency).
 A development plan is then prepared for each individual identified as a successor and discussed at least twice per year.
 Since 2020, all directors are invited to attend the meeting of the Human Resources and Compensation Committee where the succession and development plans were presented and discussed, and all directors have participated.
 The Human Resources and Compensation Committee also reviews development programs for successors to the senior executives, high potential individuals, the next generation of executives and women managers.